18F/before-you-ship/_pages/infrastructure/aws.md

 Regardless of your own norms around privacy, always assume the owner of that data has the most conservative requirements unless they have taken express action, either through a communication or the system itself, telling you otherwise.

 We also take particular care in protecting [sensitive personally identifiable information (PII)](../../security/pii).
 PII is any information that can be linked back to an individual.
-For example, this includes a person's full name, their home address, and their phone number.
+For example, this can potentially include a person's full name when combined with other data, like their home address or phone number.

+### Your information

+In order to make sure we are protecting the integrity of the public systems, ** _you_ have no expectation of privacy on any federal system**.
+Everything you do on these systems is subject to monitoring and auditing.